THU-KEG/OmniEvent/README.md

 - **Unified Benchmark & Evaluation**
   - Various datasets are processed into a [unified format](https://github.com/THU-KEG/OmniEvent/tree/main/scripts/data_processing#unified-omnievent-format).
-  - Predicted results of different paradigms are all converted into a unified format for comparable evaluations.
+  - Predictions of different paradigms are all converted into a unified format for fair evaluations.
-  - Three evaluation modes (**loose**, **default**, **strict**) for a fair comparison of different methods.
+  - Three [evaluation modes]() (**loose**, **default**, **strict**) well cover different previous evaluation settings.

-- **Support Big Model Training & Inference**
+- **Big Model Training & Inference**
-  - Efficient training and inference of big models for event extraction are supported with [BMTrain](https://github.com/OpenBMB/BMTrain).
+  - Efficient training and inference of big event extraction models are supported with [BMTrain](https://github.com/OpenBMB/BMTrain).

 - **Easy to Use & Highly Extensible**
-  - Datasets can be downloaded (if open-sourced) and processed with a single command.
+  - Open datasets can be downloaded and processed with a single command.
-  - OmniEvent is fully compatible with 🤗 [Transformers](https://github.com/huggingface/transformers) and adopts [Trainer](https://huggingface.co/docs/transformers/main/en/main_classes/trainer) for training and evaluation.
+  - Fully compatible with 🤗 [Transformers](https://github.com/huggingface/transformers) and its [Trainer](https://huggingface.co/docs/transformers/main/en/main_classes/trainer).
-  - Users can adopt existing models directly or adapt OmniEvent to build customized models at will.
+  - Users can easily reproduce existing models and build customized models with OmniEvent.